Can Realtor Fees Be Negotiated? Here’s What Homebuyers Need to Know

 Other negotiation opportunities

-Before you negotiate Realtor® fees, it’s important that you do your research to understand the local housing market.
-Sales prices and housing inventory levels can directly impact the amount of leverage you have for negotiations, as will seasonal sales trends in your area.
+Before you negotiate Realtor fees, it’s important to do your research and understand the local housing market.
+Sales prices and housing inventory levels can directly impact the amount of leverage you have for negotiations, as well as seasonal sales trends in your area.

 It’s also essential to know what the average commission fee is in your area to make sure your ask is reasonable.
-Additionally, consider the amount of experience an agent has, the types of services an agent offers, and how much time you’ll demand of your agent.
+Additionally, consider the years of experience an agent has, the types of services an agent offers, and the amount of time you’ll demand from your agent.

 Buyer representation agreement